2015 Players Championship Finals

 The 2015 Players Championship Finals (known for sponsorship reasons as the 2015 Cash Converters Players Championship Finals) was the seventh edition of the PDC darts tournament, the Players Championship Finals, which saw the top 32 players from the 2015 PDC Pro Tour Order of Merit took part.
-The tournament took place at Butlin's Minehead in Minehead, England, between 27–29 November 2015.
+The tournament took place at Butlin's Minehead in Minehead, England, between 27 and 29 November 2015.

 The defending champion Gary Anderson lost to Daryl Gurney 10–4 in the second round.

 Michael van Gerwen won his 13th PDC major title by beating Adrian Lewis 11–6 in the final.